Granville Leveson-Gower, 1st Earl Granville: Career

 Granville began his career as a member of the House of Commons, representing Lichfield from 1795 to 1799, and Staffordshire for the next sixteen years.
 From 1797 to 1799 he was Colonel of the 2nd Staffordshire Militia.
 Granville served as British ambassador to Russia (10 August 1804 – 28 November 1805 and 1806–1807) and France (1824–1828, 1830–1835, 1835–1841).

 In 1815 he was raised to the peerage as Viscount Granville of Stone Park in the County of Stafford.
 In 1833 during his second stint as ambassador to France, he was created Earl Granville and also Baron Leveson of Stone Park in the County of Stafford.

 Personal life

-While a recent historian describes Granville as "a drab figure, the original stuffed-shirt – starch outside, sawdust within,", he was celebrated as a male beauty in his own time, with Prime Minister William Pitt the Younger comparing him to "Hadrian's Antinous".
+While a recent historian describes Granville as "a drab figure, the original stuffed-shirt – starch outside, sawdust within", he was celebrated as a male beauty in his own time, with Prime Minister William Pitt the Younger comparing him to "Hadrian's Antinous".

-Lord Granville married Lady Harriet Cavendish (1785–1862), daughter of William Cavendish, 5th Duke of Devonshire and Lady Georgiana Spencer, in 1809.
-They had two sons and two daughters:
+Lord Granville married Lady Harriet Cavendish (1785–1862), daughter of William Cavendish, 5th Duke of Devonshire, and Lady Georgiana Spencer, in 1809.
+They had three sons and two daughters: